Xeno333/1042/docs/gameplay.md

 - The game machanics in 1042 are not the same as most games on the luanti engine, thus I will write a gameplay manual.

+## Controles

+Controles are slightly different in 1042.
+To eat/use some items you use the `aux1` key insted of rightclick/leftclick this is so you can still treat items as nodes.

 ## Breaking nodes

 Some nodes can be broken by hand, others require tools